Angry ‘Nashville’ Fans Lash Out At Connie Britton Over Rayna Jaymes’ Death

 Notably, Connie Britton, who has appeared on Nashville as Rayna Jaymes since the drama first began in 2012, appeared to stay more tight-lipped than her co-hosts last year when it came to campaigning to get Nashville back on the air and also reportedly refused to sign on for another full season after it was announced that the series would return on the country music network.

-A number Connie’s co-stars campaigned for Nashville to continue on with another network after ABC announced that it would no longer be continuing on with the series after five seasons, urging fans to voice their support for another network to continue on Rayna’s story, though Britton stayed a little more silent.
+A number of Connie’s co-stars campaigned for Nashville to continue on with another network after ABC announced that it would no longer be continuing on with the series after five seasons, urging fans to voice their support for another network to continue on Rayna’s story, though Britton stayed a little more silent.

 But while viewers are now accusing the actress of not exactly being as excited to play Jaymes on the show as she was when Nashville first began five years ago, Britton did pay very special tribute to Rayna on social media after shocked viewers saw Jaymes die on the CMT drama.